sirselim/bootNet/README.md

   - look into AUC and ROC as another form of marker selection/validation
   - ~~add an argument to perform "leave one out" analysis (alternative to sub-sampling)~~
   - write up as manuscript
-  - add option for paired samplesin LOO-CV method
+  - add option for paired samples in LOO-CV method
     + ***bootNet: identifying robust classifiers in methylation data***

 ## Performance expectations